This site aims to provide an introduction to the photography of Peter John, including

-Scanning a large library archive of negatives and transparencies is in progress.
-As this continues, further pictures will be added to fiofoto.com to be made available as prints or licensed images.
+The digitisation of an extensive archive of negatives and transparencies is currently underway.
+As this process continues, additional images will be uploaded to fiofoto.com and made available for purchase as prints or licensing.

 Learn more about our fine art prints >>